Where Do I Donate/Re-Home/Recycle?

 Christmas Trees (fake): Check your local Buy Nothing, Marketplace, craigslist or Freecycle for items wanted, ask your local churches or community programs.

-Compact Disks (CDs): Drop off this item for reuse at Recycled Reads or recycling at the The Recycle & Reuse Drop-off Center, by appointment only.
+Compact Disks (CDs): Drop off this item for deconstruction and recycling at the Electronics Station at the The Recycle & Reuse Drop-off Center, by appointment only.
 Austin/Travis County residents can schedule a drop-off time.

 Computers: